 This template can be used as you’re working on the project to update your projections as you learn more.

-There are two primary adjustments you'll make as you start working on the project:
+There are two primary adjustments you’ll make to your software development estimate as you start working on the project:

 - Using the actual team velocity.
 Use the average story points completed by the team in the last three sprints to get a more accurate idea of the actual pace of progress on the project.
 Make sure you only count points from user stories that are completely “done” and shippable.

 - Narrowing the cone of uncertainty.
 As you complete sprints, adjust the high and low multipliers based on the number of sprints you’ve completed, using the table above.
 This will narrow the range of your forecast.